Microsoft 365 Copilot security: Protecting your data and users

 More on Copilot governance: How to manage AI volume and prevent oversharing

-Unlock full governance potential
+Unlock full AI management potential

-As your Microsoft 365 environment grows more complex, having a solid governance strategy in place is key.
+As your Microsoft 365 environment grows more complex, having a solid strategy in place is key.
 Proper management of permissions, content cleanup, metadata optimization, and data consolidation minimizes risks and maximizes the value of Microsoft 365 Copilot.

 Built-in Microsoft features to help you succeed